thomasdeppisch/hoast360/README.md

 ```

 ### Known Issues
-The combination of 360° video rendering and dynamic higher-order Ambisonics binaural rendering is computationally demanding, which is why HOAST360 will not work on mobile devices and probably on older computers.
+The combination of 360° video rendering and dynamic higher-order Ambisonics binaural rendering is computationally demanding, which is why HOAST360 will not work on mobile devices and on some older computers.
 Always make sure to use a recent version of Firefox or a Chromium-based browser (Chrome, Opera, Edge, ...).
 At the moment we recommend Firefox, as it yielded the best results in our tests.
+If playback is not smooth, consider lowering the video quality by using the settings dropdown menu of the player.
+Lowering the video quality will NOT impair audio quality.

-HOAST360 does not work in Safari, as Safari does not support the OPUS codec.
+HOAST360 does not work in Safari due to lacking OPUS support.

 ----------
 ### Developing with HOAST360